Ramón Hernández

-Ramón José Hernández Marin ([raˈmon eɾˈnandeθ]; born May 20, 1976) is a Venezuelan former professional baseball catcher.
-He played in Major League Baseball (MLB) with the Oakland Athletics (1999–2003), San Diego Padres (2004–2005), Baltimore Orioles (2006–2008), Cincinnati Reds (2009–2011), Colorado Rockies (2012) and Los Angeles Dodgers (2013).
+Ramón José Hernández Marin ([raˈmon eɾˈnandeθ]; born May 20, 1976) is a Venezuelan former professional baseball catcher and current major league staff assistant for the Athletics of Major League Baseball (MLB).
+He played in MLB with the Oakland Athletics (1999–2003), San Diego Padres (2004–2005), Baltimore Orioles (2006–2008), Cincinnati Reds (2009–2011), Colorado Rockies (2012) and Los Angeles Dodgers (2013).

 Career

 Oakland Athletics

 Hernández made his debut with Oakland on June 29, 1999 as a backup catcher for A. J. Hinch.
 His steady progress enabled the Athletics to trade Hinch to the Kansas City Royals a year later.

 With experience, Hernández became known as a catcher who could solidly hit, mentor young pitchers and had steady defense.
 He earned praise for his defense and game-calling skills with a powerful pitching staff that included Cy Young Award winner Barry Zito, Mark Mulder and Tim Hudson.

 In 2003, Hernández broke out with his best season, hitting .273 with 21 home runs and 78 RBI and made his first All-Star Game.
 His most memorable moment as an Athletic came in Game 1 of the 2003 ALDS against the Boston Red Sox.
 With the bases loaded and two outs in the bottom of the 12th inning, Hernández bunted down the third base line, which scored Eric Chavez to win the game.
 After the season on November 26, Oakland traded him to the San Diego Padres along with outfielder Terrence Long in exchange for outfielder Mark Kotsay.
-At the time of the deal, Hernández had caught at least 135 games each of the last four years.
+At the time of the deal, Hernández had caught at least 135 games each of the prior four years.